ElektraInitiative/libelektra/doc/tutorials/java-plugins.md

 ### JNI Plugin

-Java Native Interface is framework, which allows the Java code to execute or to be executed by the programms, written in other languages like C, C++ and Assembly.
-Since most of Elektra plugins are written in C and C++, the developer can use JNI plugin, which was created specifically for Elektra.
-This plugin allows developers to integrate Java into C code.
-More on JNI Plugins, you can read [here](/src/plugins/jni/README.md).
+Java Native Interface is a framework, which allows Java code to execute or to be executed by programms, written in other languages like C, C++ and Assembly.
+Most of Elektra’s plugins are written in C and C++.
+Developer can use the JNI plugin, which was created specifically for Elektra to write plugins using Java code.
+For more information on JNI plugins, please take a look [here](/src/plugins/jni/README.md).

-In order to use `JNI` in Elektra, the library `jni.h` must be provided for it.
-It is important to note, that Elektra uses SDK version 1.8, so you have to install this version of SDK and use while writing a Java plugin.
-This file is used later in `JNI Plugin`, which has to be enabled, while installing Elektra.
-More information on how to install `JNI Plugin` can be found [here](/src/plugins/jni/README.md).
-Please read carefully and follow instructions in `Installation` and `Enabling the Plugin` sections.
-If you don't have `jni.h` file, it can be easily downloaded and placed under this path:
+In order to use `jni` in Elektra, the library `jni.h` must be provided for it.
+This file is used by the JNI Plugin, which has to be enabled, while installing Elektra.
+More information on how to install the JNI plugin can be found [here](/src/plugins/jni/README.md).
+Please read carefully and follow instructions in the “Installation” and “Enabling the Plugin” sections.
+If you don't have the `jni.h` file, it can be easily downloaded and placed under this path:

 - `/path/to/SDK/include`

-or you can reinstall Java 1.8 SDK.
+or you can reinstall the Java SDK.

 ### JNA Binding

 Java Native Access is Java technology (library), which like JNI allows a developer to run native code using only Java by providing access to native shared libraries.
-In order to use JNA binding, it should be firstly installed.
-More information you can find on the the GitHub [page](https://github.com/java-native-access/jna).
+In order to use the JNA binding, it should be installed first.
+You can find more information on [JNA’s GitHub page](https://github.com/java-native-access/jna).

-Generally speaking, `JNI` and `JNA` are both different java technologies that could be used to bind Java code and code written in C and C++.
-Even though, `JNI` gives the ability for developers to integrate Java code into C, what is not possible with `JNA`.
+Generally speaking, `JNI` and `JNA` are both different Java technologies that could be used to bind Java code and code written in C and C++. `JNI` gives developers the ability to integrate Java code into C too.
+That is not possible with `JNA`.

 Here we will look into, how can we write Java Plugins using - `JNA Binding`.